richardsondx/saas-subscription-helper/README.md

 - `email`: Stores the user's email address (used as identifier)
 - `subscription_status`: Stores the Stripe subscription status (e.g., 'active', 'canceled')
 - `plan`: Stores the Stripe Price ID of the current subscription plan

-Common Subscription Statuses from stripes:
-1. `active` - The subscription is in good standing and the customer is being billed
-2. `canceled` - The subscription has been canceled and will not renew
-3. `incomplete` - Initial payment attempt failed but can be retried
-4. `incomplete_expired` - Initial payment failed and the subscription expired
-5. `past_due` - Payment failed on a recurring billing
-6. `trialing` - In trial period before first billing
-7. `unpaid` - Payment failed and subscription needs manual intervention
-8. `paused` - Subscription temporarily paused (if pause feature enabled)

 ### Example with Debug Mode